Robert Odell has traveled and come in contact with various cultures, gaining invaluable life experiences along the way.

 Third trumpet, first chair meant that I was the third coronet/trumpet section leader.
 As section leader, I had an opportunity to develop self-discipline.

 I felt that it was essential for me to know my music well enough to lead the rest of my section.
 To keep my spot and even move up in the band ranks, I had to learn how to control myself.
 That meant overcoming any temptation to do something else when I should have been practicing my coronet.

 After my first semester, I received a letter of congratulations from the school superintendent for being on the Honor Roll.
 The recognition received for my accomplishments gave me a clearer understanding of the importance of schoolwork.
 My parents were well pleased with my academic achievements.
 I also received a perfect attendance award for that same year.
 Those accomplishments may or may not have had anything to do with the fact that I was privileged to take part in a new program at the school.
 Right before we moved out west, Agua Fria had built the state’s first Turntable Divisibility Auditorium.

 The School “Block” Program

-After the auditorium was built, when I was in my ninth grade year, Agua Fria began a “school block program".
-The program consisted of mostly college bound students.
-The curriculum was structured in order to prepare high school students for college level education.
+After the auditorium was built, Agua Fria began a “school block program when I was in my ninth grade year."
+The program consisted of mostly college-bound students.
+The curriculum was structured to prepare high school students for college-level education.
 Literature and mathematics were some of the courses that were taught.
-The "block" of students shared the same instructors and moved as a group from one class or instructor to another.
+The "block" shared the same instructors and moved as a group from one class or instructor to another.
 Classes were held, for the most part, in the new “turntable” classrooms.
-Those rooms were created when a whole section of the auditorium was turned automatically around in order to form separate sections.
-The local news did a story on the "school block program".
+Those rooms were created when a whole section of the auditorium was turned automatically around to form separate sections.
+The local news did a story on the "school block program."